VenKamikaze/BitRiot/README.md

 * ~~Controller input~~ (done!)
 * Network play (honestly, unless someone else did this I highly doubt I'd get around to even attempting)

-If you'd ever like to work on this code, please fork it and file pull requests - I'd be glad to accept them.

 Please note: If you'd found the original BitRiot release anywhere, you might notice the artwork in this one was different.
 This was only done out of safety incase there were any concerns over the artwork included in the original release.

 # Build

 To build the game, first make sure you have the necessary dependencies installed on your system.
-The main master branch is now using SDL2.
+The main master branch is now using SDL2 and libRocket.
 Assuming you are compiling this branch, you will need:
-CMake 3.4.3, SDL 2.0.x, SDL2_mixer and SDL2_ttf.
+CMake 3.4.3, SDL 2.0.x, SDL2_mixer and SDL2_ttf, SDL2_image, libRocket v1.3+.

 on ubuntu/debian:
 ```